gingerbeardman/System-Growl-Styles/README.md

 # System Growl Styles
-growlStyles for Mac OS X that match the current version of the OS
+growlStyles for OS X that match the current version of the OS

 Included: